07 Feb FIRST SOLO SHOW IN WASHINGTON DC

-Invited by IA&A at Hillyer, an institution dedicated to promoting intercultural understanding and exposure to the international arts, and with the support of the Cultural Office of the Spanish Embassy in the USA, the artist duo formed by Clara Campo and Arán Lozano present their new exhibition ‘Welcome?’ in Washington DC, from February 7th to March 1st 2020.
+Invited by IA&A at Hillyer, an institution dedicated to promoting intercultural understanding and exposure to the international arts, and with the support of the Ramon Llull Institute of Catalonia and the Cultural Office of the Spanish Embassy in the USA, the artist duo formed by Clara Campo and Arán Lozano present their new exhibition ‘Welcome?’ in Washington DC, from February 7th to March 1st 2020.

 The inauguration that took place on Friday February 7th had a high number of assistance, more than 500 people of various nationalities showed up, along with staff of the Spanish Embassy.